RarityBrown/ic-self-learning/docs/analog/ADDA.md

   - ISSCC 2017 F6: Design Techniques for Multi-GSs and High Performance Pipelined ADCs
   - AUB Talks Semantic Communications 2024: The hardware behind the algorithms: A look at energy-efficient transievers and accelerators
 - book
-  - 2024 High-Performance and High-Speed Pipelined ADCs
+  - 2024 High-Performance and High-Speed Pipelined ADCs (z-lib + tor)

 ### Pieter Harpe (SAR-ADC) @ TU/e